Skip to main content

 What You Can Do With Clusters

-Understand user behavior — See what users are actually trying to accomplish, not just what buttons they clicked.
+Understand user behavior - See what users are actually trying to accomplish, not just what buttons they clicked.
 Intent clusters reveal the “why” behind actions.
-Debug at scale — When something breaks, find all similar failures instantly.
+Debug at scale - When something breaks, find all similar failures instantly.
 One fix addresses an entire cluster of issues.
-Detect anomalies — Unusual patterns surface automatically.
-Spot problems before users report them.
-Track trends — See how behavior changes over time.
+Spot unusual patterns - Unusual clusters can stand out when you scan the grouped events.
+Track trends - See how behavior changes over time.
 New clusters emerging?
 Old patterns disappearing?
-Build datasets — Export clusters as evaluation datasets.
-Test your agent against real-world patterns, not synthetic examples.

 Viewing Clusters